ttcpavle/Raytracer-in-c/README.md

 - Origin of object fixes
 - windows.h for GUI (im not too familiar with this library)
 - maybe rewrite everything in OpenGL
-- fix multithreading for linux (branch multithreading)
+- fix multithreading for linux

 ## How does it work?
 Here is a very quick explaination on how this c program outputs ray traced image: